 The British Library receives funding for PLR from the Department for Culture, Media and Sport.
-In 2014-15 PLR funding amounted to £6.6 million, of which £6 million was distributed to authors.
-Funding for 2015-16 has been set at £6.6 million.
+For the current spending review period PLR funding amounts to £6.6 million per year.
+Details of payments to authors can be found here.

 The British Library is advised by a PLR Advisory Committee details of which can be found within the PLR committees section of this site.

 In administering the PLR Scheme, the British Library has set itself a number of core objectives.
 Further information can be found within PLR objectives.